damian-lis/Talk-to-Gisapia-and-the-Others/README.md

 <br/>

 When modifying the email template, the addUserDataToEmail method was created which works in a similar way to the changeScriptTalkMessages method.

-Below is an example of the mentioned methods (objects/Character.js):
+Below is an example of the mentioned methods:

 ```
+//objects/Character.js file:

   addUserDataToEmail({ lng, recipient }) {
     let emailCopy = JSON.parse(JSON.stringify(this.email[lng]))
     const wordsToSearchAndReplace = this.setWordsToSearchAndReplace()